-- · changes in financial estimates by analysts; - fluctuations in our quarterly financial results or the quarterly financial results of companies perceived to be similar to us; - · general economic conditions; - · changes in market valuations of similar companies; - · regulatory developments in the United States; and - additions or departures of key personnel at Pine River.
+- · changes in financial estimates by analysts; - fluctuations in our quarterly financial results or the quarterly financial results of companies perceived to be similar to us; - general economic conditions; - · changes in market valuations of similar companies; - · exercise of the warrants: - · regulatory developments in the United States; and - additions or departures of key personnel at Pine River.

-Resulting fluctuations in the price of our common stock could cause you to lose a significant part of your investment.
+Resulting fluctuations in the market price of our common stock could cause you to lose a significant part of your investment.